 Edit your public profile: You can control the elements of your profile that can be viewed by anyone on the internet.
 You do not have to be logged into LinkedIn to view this.
 I do recommend you make most of these visible as it enables you to better showcase your professional skills and control the information available about you online.
 You can show your profile picture, headline, summary, experience, education, skills, projects and more.
 There is a tick box option in this section that allows you to choose what people see.
 Remember – this can be different to what your LinkedIn connections will see and is a personal choice that will depend on your goals for LinkedIn and your online presence.

-Who can see your email address: This is a newer feature and one I am relieved LinkedIn has introduced.
-It provides an extra layer of protection and enables you to accept invitations to connect from people you do not know on LinkedIn (which I recommend in my LinkedIn networking guide).
+Email & Mobile visibility: This feature provides an extra layer of protection and enables you to accept invitations to connect from people you do not know on LinkedIn (which I recommend in my LinkedIn networking guide).
 It means your connections can not access your email address and subscribe you to their email newsletter without your permission.
 Yes – there are some uneducated business owners and marketers out there who still do this!
 You’re forgiven if you are a start up and did not know this one.
 In this Infusionsoft article Katrina Orendain explains what you can do instead to encourage sign-ups to your email newsletter.

 Who can see your connections: While some networking strategists will tell you it’s good to allow your connections to see everyone you’re connected to on LinkedIn, I prefer to just share my mutual connections with my LinkedIn connections.
 This means I choose the ‘only you’ option in this setting.
 Please note – members will still be able to see connections who endorse you, unless you turn the skills endorsement feature off.

 Representing your organisation and interests: I’ve recently changed this setting to ‘No’ as it allows LinkedIn to show my name and/or picture with content about my employers, such as in job posting details and on company pages and insights, and with content related to my publicly expressed interests.
-I do not like that choosing ‘Yes’ can mean when I like a service or follow a company, or comment or share its posts, I am giving LinkedIn permission to include my name and photo with their sponsored content when shown to my connections.
+I do not like that choosing ‘Yes’ can mean when I like a service or follow a company, or comment or share its posts, I am giving LinkedIn permission to include my name and photo with their sponsored content when shown to my connections